 Rachel began her career as an assistant corporation counsel in the New York City Law Department, Office of the Corporation Counsel.
 In that capacity, she represented municipal officials and the City of New York in numerous federal and state cases.
 As an assistant corporation counsel, she gained unique experience in constitutional law, including First Amendment and Takings litigation.
 She also prosecuted criminal matters on behalf of the Corporation Counsel's Office.
 Rachel received an award from the Association of the Bar of the City of New York for Outstanding Achievement as an assistant corporation counsel.

-Rachel is also the Chair of Bracewell’s pro bono committee.
+Rachel is also the Co-Chair of Bracewell’s pro bono committee.